kingofboxes/kobot-discord/README.md

 4. Install requirements from "requirements.txt" using pip.

 **Execution:**
-Program can be run with:
+Program can be run with:\n
 ```
 python3 main.py
 ```